ReneeBe/ReneeBe/README.md

 I'm a software engineer, a map nerd, and a cyclist.

-I'm experienced in Javascript, Python, Node.js, Express, React, Redux, and React-Native, but learning more all the time -- right now it's Swift.
+I'm experienced in Javascript, Python, Node.js, Express, React, Redux, React-Native, Swift but learning more all the time.
+Right now I'm working on completing 50 small projects in 50 (week)days -- watch what I'm doing here: https://reneebe.github.io/50projects/

 #### Got any side project ideas, job opportunities, or just want to chat?
 You can reach me at reneelberger@gmail.com or find me on https://www.linkedin.com/in/reneeberger/